 Visit our Arizona Gambling page for More information on the states online casino and other gambling Laws

 Arizona Gambling Tax Rate

-The gambling tax rates in the state of Arizona are;
+The tax rates on Betting in the state of Arizona are;

 - Residents 5%

 - Wins over $1200 may be subject to Federal Taxes.